Current Ministry Location: Tanzania

 In our first glimpse of Sister Jareen, in 2008, she danced a beautiful Filipino dance down the aisle of the main chapel for her welcome ceremony, and then told us why she came!
 Sister Jareen’s creativity, reflective spirit and humor have gifted her community and her ministries ever since.

-On August 15, 2010, at the Maryknoll Sisters Center in New York, Sister Jareen made her first profession of vows as a Maryknoll Sister, committing her life in service to the universal mission of Jesus and the Church.
-She was surrounded by family members, Maryknoll Sisters, and friends who responded with their prayer, love and commitment to her.
+On August 15th, 2010, at the Maryknoll Sisters Center in New York, Sister Jareen made her First Profession of Vows as a Maryknoll Sister, committing her life in service to the universal mission of Jesus and the Church.
+She was surrounded by family members, Maryknoll Sisters and friends who responded with their prayer, love and commitment to her.

-Sister Jareen Franco Aquino shares that “it was a Maryknoll poster with hands of different colors holding up a globe that first attracted me to the Maryknoll Sisters.”
-She believes that “Maryknoll’s charism of cross-cultural ministry and community living led me to where I am now, in Tanzania as a teacher.”
+Sister Jareen shared: “It was a Maryknoll poster with hands of different colors holding a globe that first attracted me to the Maryknoll Sisters.”
+She went on to say: “Maryknoll’s charism of cross-cultural ministry and community living led me to where I am now, in Tanzania as a teacher.”
 Sister Jareen feels that God is calling her “to use my skills as a teacher and thereby be a companion to others as they are to me.”